Best Vacuum Sealer of 2020

 Unfortunately, the PKVS18BK lacks endurance.
 We were only able to seal five bags successfully before we had to give a brief break to cool down and avoid overheating.
 This makes it a poor choice for sealing large amounts of food at once.
 However, it should be sufficient for smaller batches and should be the first model you should consider if you are shopping on a budget.

 Read Full Review: NutriChef PKVS18BK

 Best for Tight Budgets

-However, there are several notable drawbacks, and it can't compete head-to-head with the top-tier sealers.
-We would only recommend the Geryon if you prioritize low cost over everything else.
-It can be a bit hard to seal delicate foods without either leaving residual air in the bag or completely crushing the contents.
+However, there are several notable drawbacks.
+It can't compete head-to-head with the top-tier sealers, so we would only recommend the Geryon if your priority is keeping your budget at a low cost over everything else.
+Delicate foods are a bit more difficult to seal without either leaving residual air in the bag or completely crushing the contents.
 It also takes longer to seal things like ground turkey or beef because of the trapped air.
-The Geryon might not be for everyone but it's our top recommendation if you want to spend the absolute minimum to get your hands on a vacuum sealer.
+The Geryon might not be for everyone, but it's our top recommendation if you want to spend the absolute minimum to get your hands on a vacuum sealer.

 Read Full Review: Geryon E2900-MS

 Weston Pro 2300

 If you're an avid hunter, fisherman, or someone else who routinely needs to vacuum seal large quantities of food, check out the Weston Pro 2300.
 This massive appliance can seal bags that are almost twice as wide as its competitors, and it can handle significantly more bags in quick succession than the lighter-duty models.
 The interface is intuitive and easy to operate, and this heavy-duty model has superior suction.